shubhammalankar/ELK/README.md

    ```
    elasticsearch.bat
    ```
-   c.
+   d.
 Elastic search will run on default port 9200
-   d.
-Change the setting in "\elasticsearch-8.17.0\config\elasticsearch.yml" from "xpack.security.enabled: true" to "xpack.security.enabled: false"
+   e.
+Enter the URL in your browser - `localhost:9200`
 4. Start Kibana:
    a.
 Open CMD in the bin loaction of kibana folder
    b.
-Path example - "\kibana-8.17.0\bin\" start or enter the "kibana.bat" in the CMD
+Uncomment `elasticsearch.hosts: ["http://localhost:9200"]` in the path `F:\kibana-8.17.0-windows-x86_64\kibana-8.17.0\config\kibana.yml`
    c.
-Elastic seach will run on default port 5601
+Change the path to - `cd .\kibana-8.17.0\bin\` To start kibana enter the command in the CMD
+   '''
+   kibana.bat
+   '''
    d.
-Uncomment the setting in the "elasticsearch.hosts: ["http://localhost:9200"]" in the "F:\kibana-8.17.0-windows-x86_64\kibana-8.17.0\config\kibana.yml" path
+Kibana will run on default port 5601
+   e.
+Enter the URL in your browser - `localhost:5601'
-5. Start Log stash:
+6. Start Log stash:
    a. create a file by name - logstash.conf in logstash/bin path and enter below codoe in it
 ```
 input {